-Students requesting interpreters/captionists must be registered with DS to receive these specific approved accommodations.
-"Live" synchronous sessions must have a DS service request (interpreting/captioning) received for those services to be scheduled and in place.
+Students requesting interpreters/captionists must be registered with Accessibility Services (AS) to receive these specific approved accommodations.
+"Live" synchronous sessions must have a service request (interpreting/captioning) received for those services to be scheduled and in place.

 How captioning works

 - If the student isn’t in class, the captionist will wait 15 minutes for a one hour class and 30 minutes for a class over one hour.